rebazp/P1RebazPage/README.md

 - __The landing page image__

-  - The landing includes a photograph of Rebaz Pappiland with text overlay to allow the user to see a short introduction who Rebaz Pappiland is.
+  - The landing includes a photograph of Rebaz with text overlay to allow the user to see a short introduction who Rebaz Pappiland is.
-  - This section introduces the user to Rebaz Pappiland with an eye catching picture and text to grab their attention.
+  - This section introduces the user to Rebaz with an eye catching picture and text to grab their attention.

 ![Landing Page](assets/images/landingpage.jpg)

 - __Reason/Who is Rebaz Pappiland section__

-  - This section will allow the user to see a more in-depth introduction to who Rebaz Pappiland is.
+  - This section will allow the user to see a more in-depth introduction to who Rebaz is.
   - This section is for the user to read more about Rebaz and see if they are interested in my passions and the reasons to why the user would want to know more about me in the future.
 Hopefully encourage them to make changes in their own life and create special memories.

 ![Who is Rebaz Pappiland](assets/images/whoisrebaz.jpg)

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Rebaz Pappiland.
+  - The footer section includes links to the relevant social media sites for Rebaz.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](assets/images/footer.jpg)